ellendunn/api-market-finder/README.md

-Market Finder - An app for people to find farmers' markets near them.
+Market Finder - An app to explore and discover local farmers' markets.

 Link to the app: https://ellendunn.github.io/market-finder/